Home

 Over the years, many great mathematicians and scientists have glorified this simple and elegant equation above other mathematical solutions.
 Richard Feynman, a physicist and Nobel Prize Winner, called it “our jewel” and regarded it as “the most remarkable formula in mathematics.”

 Although this equation is glorified by many, only a few understand it.
-To properly understand and appreciate the Euler’s identity’s beauty, let’s explain the constants that make up the Euler identity.
+To properly understand and appreciate Euler’s identity’s beauty, let’s explain the constants that make up the Euler identity.

 Euler’s Identity is known as “the most beautiful equation in the world.”